vijithassar/memento/README.md

 ### Extend ###

 **memento.extend()** binds a new function to the current memento object such that it can be called as a method and access the internal memento data, timestamp, and node information.
-It takes two arguments: the first is a string that will be used as the name of the new bound method, and the second is a function that will execute when called that method key.
+It takes two arguments: the first is a string that will be used as the name of the new bound method, and the second is a function that will execute when called by that method key.
 The newly extended method can in turn take three arguments – current data, current timestamp, and media node – after which you can do whatever else you want with them.

 ```javascript
 // create a memento instance